 - The 345 acre UA Tech Park in Tucson has almost two million square feet of high tech office and R&D facilities

 - UA Tech Park at The Bridges accommodates up to three million square feet of mixed-use development including biotechnology office and laboratory space, a regional shopping center, and residential development.

 - Top Tucson employers and businesses include the University of Arizona, Raytheon Missile Systems, Davis-Monthan Air Force Base, the State of Arizona, Wal-Mart Stores, and the U.S. Border Patrol.

 - The University of Arizona is ranked among the top 20 public research universities nationwide, while Pima Community College is one of the largest multi-campus community colleges in the U.S.

-- Over 88% of residents in Metro Tucson are high school graduates or higher, while nearly 32% hold a Bachelor’s degree or postgraduate degree.
+- Over 88% of residents in Metro Tucson are high school graduates or higher, while more than 32% hold a Bachelor’s degree or postgraduate degree.

 - Interstate 19 and Interstate 10 connect through Tucson, providing direct access to the east and west coasts of the U.S. and the deep-water ports of Mexico.